Stress Management & Burnout Therapy for NYC Professionals

 Stress often triggers a persistent “alarm response” in both body and mind.
 Common indicators include:

-- Cognitive Fog: Difficulty focusing, making decisions, or thinking creatively under mental overload.
+- Mind Fog: Difficulty focusing, making decisions, or thinking creatively under mental overload.

 - Hypervigilance: Constantly feeling on edge, with a racing mind and heightened physiological tension.

-- Emotional Displacement: Irritability, dread regarding daily tasks, or flattening and cynicism in emotional responses.
+- Emotional Rollercoasters: Irritability, dread regarding daily tasks, or flattening and cynicism in emotional responses.

-- Somatic Tension: Physical symptoms such as shallow breathing, disrupted sleep, chronic muscle tightness, or fatigue.
+- Muscular Tension: Physical symptoms such as shallow breathing, disrupted sleep, chronic muscle tightness, or fatigue.

 Restoring Balance and Resilience

-Addressing burnout is an act of reclaiming agency.
-I help you move beyond temporary relief toward lasting resilience.
-By identifying sources of tension—external pressures, internal expectations, or perfectionistic drive—we build a sustainable framework to manage stress while preserving your well-being and personal effectiveness.
+I help you move beyond temporary relief toward lasting mental resilience.
+By identifying sources of tension—external pressures, internal expectations, or perfectionistic drive—we build a sustainable framework to manage stress while preserving your effectiveness.
+When stress becomes entrenched it can expand into feelings of helplessness and depression, or full executive burnout.

 A Reflection on Stillness